ethereumdegen/vibegraph/README.md

             subscribe: false
         }

-        let wolfPack = new WolfPack()
+        let vibegraph = new VibeGraph()
-        await wolfPack.init( {suffix: wolfPackConfig.suffix} )
+        await vibegraph.init( vibegraphConfig )
-        wolfPack.startIndexing( web3, wolfPackConfig )
+        vibegraph.startIndexing( web3, vibegraphConfig )

- As wolfpack indexes, it starts at 'startBlock' and is collecting events at a pace of 'courseBlockGap' blocks read per 'indexRate' of time.
+ As vibegraph indexes, it starts at 'startBlock' and is collecting events at a pace of 'courseBlockGap' blocks read per 'indexRate' of time.
- It stores these events inside of a mongo database named 'wolfpack_{{suffix}}' and inside of a collection named 'event_data'
+ It stores these events inside of a mongo database named '{{dbName}}' and inside of a collection named 'event_data'

- Once wolfpack synchronizes to the front of the blockchain data (current state) then it will use the 'fineBlockGap' to remain synchronized.
+ Once vibegraph synchronizes to the front of the blockchain data (current state) then it will use the 'fineBlockGap' to remain synchronized.

- As wolfpack is scraping chaindata for each ERC20/ERC721 token, it is also building a cache of user balances in the tables named 'erc20_balances' and 'erc721_balances'.
+ As vibegraph is scraping chaindata for each ERC20/ERC721 token, it is also building a cache of user balances in the tables named 'erc20_balances' and 'erc721_balances'.

  #### Events Supported